nixen-rohit/nixen-rohit/README.md

-#  Hi👋, I'm Rohit Chauhan
+<h1>Hi 👋, I'm Rohit Chauhan</h1>

-   I’m a Full Stack Developer who loves turning ideas into web apps and exploring new technologies every day. 🚀
+🚀 **Full Stack Developer** passionate about turning ideas into real-world web applications and exploring new technologies every day.

+## 💫 About Me :

+- 🌱 Always learning and improving
+- 💻 Passionate about clean code & scalable systems
+- ⚡ Enjoy building, experimenting, and shipping products
+- 💡 Open to collaboration and new opportunities

 ## 🌐 Socials: